ayberkt/msc-thesis/code/TreeType.lagda.md

 # Perpetuation

-Given a Post system, we will now order on the nonterminals representing whether one contains more information than another.
+Given a Post system, we will now require an order on the nonterminals representing whether one contains more information than another.
 The idea is that if nonterminal `a₁` contains more information than `a₀` then the knowledge state there is **more refined** than the one at `a₁`; we thus write `a₁ ⊑ a₀`.

 As we have already hinted, the point of this order is to view each nonterminal as a stage of information.
 In light of this view, `choose` will be analogous to learning something